sergiogallegos/OpenWebHMI/README.md

 Machine Builders and System Integrators
 ------

-For all the machine builders and system integrators that are looking for a modular, flexible and opensuorce HMI/SCADA that can run on any PC + Monitor or PC with embeeded Touch Monitor with
+For all the machine builders and system integrators that are looking for a modular, flexible and OpenSource HMI that can run on any OS(Linux, Windows or MacOS).
-Linux, Windows or MacOS.

 Let's create the Next Generation of HMI for Industry 4.0 OpenSource Project.